 - Pain or pressure in the anal area

 - Unusual discharges from the anus

 Anal cancer may be detected during a routine digital rectal exam or during a minor procedure, such as removal of what is believed to be a hemorrhoid.

 The cancer may also be detected with more invasive procedures such as an anoscopy, proctoscopy, or endorectal ultrasound.

 If cancer is suspected, a biopsy should be done and the specimen examined by a pathologist.

-Staging workup should include an abdominal and pelvic CT scan or a pelvic MRI scan to assess the pelvic lymph nodes, a chest x-ray, and liver function studies.
-PET scanning is not necessary.
+Staging workup may include an abdominal and pelvic CT scan, a pelvic MRI scan to assess the pelvic lymph nodes, a chest x-ray, and liver function studies.
+PET scans are sometimes performed.